-Let's dive deeper into those recent marketing trends.
+Let's dive deeper into 2021 marketing trends.

-Marketing trends and influential channels to keep an eye on
+Marketing trends and influential channels in 2021

 In order to reach shoppers in meaningful ways along the consumer journey, marketers will need to establish multiple touchpoints.
 While a lot of marketing channels may have come to a halt during the pandemic, Brand Managers still have ample opportunities to get their products in front of shoppers online, through CTV, and in-person with place-based digital out-of-home screens among other channels.

 Here were a few areas that continued to see investment from CPG marketers in 2021.